Master of Arts (MA) Urban Ministry

 Offered By: College of Theology

 Urban ministry recognizes the need to bring the love of Christ to urban areas and inner city neighborhoods.
-The Master of Arts in Urban Ministry degree, offered by the Grand Canyon Theological Seminary, is a unique course of study that prepares future Christian leaders to serve congregations amid the hectic pace of city life.
+The Master of Arts in Urban Ministry degree, offered by the Grand Canyon Theological Seminary, is a Christ-centered course of study that can prepare future Christian leaders to serve congregations amid the hectic pace of city life.

 Grand Canyon University’s urban ministry Master of Arts degree emphasizes the power of the gospel for transformation while also making it accessible and contextually appropriate for an urban, 21st century audience.
-Expand your theological and biblical knowledge while closely studying the unique problems and needs associated with urban settings.
-Explore how to offer pastoral guidance to inner city congregations in a way that addresses their unique challenges.
+Examine theological and biblical knowledge while closely exploring the unique problems and needs associated with urban settings.
+Be taught how to offer pastoral guidance to inner city congregations in a way that addresses their unique challenges.

 A modern curriculum demands a modern method of learning, and GCU has risen to the challenge with our flexible online learning platform.
-Earn your MA in urban ministry online while fulfilling your familial and professional obligations.
-Study your coursework from anywhere, and enjoy engaging discussions with your peers.
-This degree program requires 38 credits for completion.
-Most online courses are eight weeks long.
+Earn your online urban ministry degree while fulfilling your familial and professional obligations.
+Access your coursework from anywhere, and enjoy engaging discussions with your peers.

-Acquire foundational knowledge and skills in biblical interpretation and ministerial ethics.
-Learn how to lead and inspire others who desire to know the Word of God.
-In courses such as Multicultural Ministry and Contextualization, Biblical Foundations of Urban Ministry and Issues in Urban Ministry, students discover some of the pressing matters of today’s congregations.
-Examine at-risk communities, biblical justice, crisis, conflict and change in the urban setting.
+You will be taught foundational knowledge and skills in biblical interpretation and ministerial ethics.
+Prepare to review strategies for leading and inspiring others who desire to know the Word of God.
+Understand at-risk communities, biblical justice, crisis, conflict and change in the urban setting.
 Explore the value of social services, community-building, urban leadership and holistic ministry strategies within a multicultural setting.
 Other core competencies include:

 • Specific contexts for the connections between biblical teaching and ministry